Integrate Chat Bots In Azure DevOps Extensions - Chat Bot Adoptions

 PS D:\> cd NewBotinExtension cd NewBotinExtension Now change to my Project folder. i.e., ‘NewBotinExtension’.

 PS D:\NewBotinExtension> npm install -g tfx-cli npm install -g tfx-cli Command utility for interacting with Microsoft Team Foundation Server and Azure DevOps Services (formerly VSTS).
-It is cross platform and supported on Windows, OS X, and Linux.
+It is cross-platform and supported on Windows, OS X, and Linux.

-PS D:\NewBotinExtension> npm init -y npm init -y npm init is there when you are installing the project very first time.
+PS D:\NewBotinExtension> npm init -y npm init -y npm init is there when you are installing the project the very first time.
 Here ‘-y’ is for ‘-Yes’

 PS D:\NewBotinExtension> npm install vss-web-extension-sdk –save npm install vss-web-extension-sdk –save For your vss-web-extension sdk’s to your project.